 2. Determination of the next-hop node for packets that have not reached their destination.
 This applies to packets arriving from a prior hop on BAP sublayer or that have been received from IP layer.

 For packets arriving from a prior hop or from upper layers, the determination of the next-hop node is based on a routing configuration provided by the IAB-donor-CU via F1AP signalling.
-This configuration contains the mapping between the BAP routing ID carried in the packet's BAP header and the next-hop node's BAP address.
+This configuration contains the mapping between the BAP routing ID that can be retrieved from the BAP address and BAP path ID carried in the packet's BAP header and the next-hop node's BAP address.

 Table 6.11.3-1: Routing configuration